 Buying New vs Refurbished Technology

-This article is going to help you understand the benefits of both buying refurbished technology and buying new.
-The decision generally comes down to cost vs reliability as we always want to get as much value as possible out of our tech; this applies to all technology, tablets, phones, routers, servers etc. and even components such as hard drives and memory DIMMS.
+This article is going to help you understand the benefits of both buying refurbished technology vs buying new.
+The decision generally comes down to cost vs reliability as we always want to get as much value as possible out of our tech.
+This applies to all technology; tablets, phones, routers, servers etc. and even components such as hard drives and memory DIMMS.
 It is sometimes the case that you don’t need to upgrade your hardware at all, and there are certain things you can do to prolong the life of your current hardware.

 Do you need to replace your current tech?